 Other studies indicate that free radicals may directly reduce ventricular relaxation by blocking the pump that moves calcium from one compartment in the cell to another.
 The increase in potassium reduced free radicals in this study, as did vitamin C in another (2).

-The researchers concluded that a higher potassium intake will improve ventricular relaxation and function by protecting against free radical activity.
+In conclusion, the researchers determined that a higher potassium intake will improve ventricular relaxation and function by protecting against free radical activity.
 This will happen even in the absence of an improvement in blood pressure.

 Basic science studies such as these help explain how the population studies have shown big drops in the incidence of heart failure, strokes and other debilitating consequences of hypertension.
 These big drops happen even though there are only relatively small drops in blood pressure through an entire population, such as in Finland and Japan.